SeisComP3/seiscomp3/doc/base/api-python.rst

       .. note::

-         As this attribute is optional this method throws a ValueException if the value of the attribute is not set.
+         As this attribute is optional, this method throws a ValueError if the value of the attribute is not set.

    .. py:method:: routing()